gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 And it was smart—not Gifted smart, but smart enough to drag its prey back to the Tombs instead of picking them apart where it caught them.
-The first few times goats disappeared, people probably assumed it was just an unlicensed thief or someone hungry enough to risk the wrath of the guild.
+The first few times goats disappeared, people assumed it was just an unlicensed thief or someone hungry enough to risk the wrath of the guild.

 Then it took an orphaned beggar with a bent leg.
 She screamed, but the people who live near Tombs Hill aren't the sort to come out at night when they hear screaming.
 It was just chance that a leather mender saw it dragging her body into an abandoned warehouse.
-He threw stones at it, but they just bounced off, and anyway, her body was already smoldering from the bonescuttle's poison.
+He threw stones at it, but they only bounced off, and anyway, her body was already smoldering from the bonescuttle's poison.

 The city guards blocked up the crack in the warehouse floor, but the bonescuttle